Clooos/Home-Assistant-Mobile-First/README.md

 - [slider-button-card](https://github.com/mattieha/slider-button-card)
   This is a button card that shows and controls numeric values of entities with a slider and an action button.
-  This one is used for my room's light sliders.
+  This one is used for my room light sliders.

 - [light-entity-card](https://github.com/ljmerza/light-entity-card)
   This is a light card that shows and controls the brightness, color, and color temperature of light entities.